Skip to content

 Search with AI

 The emergence of affordable humanoid robots marks a shift in robotics history, and Unitree is currently leading the charge with two distinct models: the G1 and the R1.
 While both share a humanoid form factor, they occupy very different market segments.
-The G1 is a high-performance research humanoid priced around 18,852 dollars, designed for advanced imitation learning and complex manipulation.
-The R1, on the other hand, is a more accessible entry-level platform often found near the 4,900 dollar mark.
-When shopping on AliExpress, these prices may fluctuate based on shipping methods and current promotions.
-Buyers must understand that these are not consumer toys but sophisticated hardware platforms requiring technical knowledge.
-Shipping a 30 to 50 kilogram robot involves significant logistics, often requiring sea freight or specialized couriers.
-This guide will break down the technical differences, the actual cost of ownership, and which model fits your specific development goals.
-We will look at motor torque, joint range of motion, and the onboard compute power that drives these machines, helping you decide whether to invest in the flagship G1 or the budget-friendly R1.
+The G1 is a higher-performance humanoid priced around 18,852 dollars on AliExpress for the base listing, while the R1 is a more accessible entry-level platform starting near the 4,900 dollar mark.
+Buyers must understand that the base G1 and R1 are not the same purchase as the EDU variants.
+If your goal is advanced imitation learning, ROS2, low-level control, or complex manipulation, confirm G1 EDU or R1 EDU before paying.
+Shipping a 27 to 35 kilogram robot involves significant logistics, often requiring specialized couriers.
+This guide will break down the technical differences, the actual cost of ownership, and which model fits your specific goals.

 What to Look For